openstack/openstack-manuals/doc/networking-guide/source/scenario-classic-lb.rst

 The following steps involve compute node 1:

 #.
 The instance 1 ``tap`` interface (1) forwards the packet to the tunnel
    bridge ``qbr``.
-The packet contains destination MAC address *TG1* because the destination resides on another network.
+The packet contains destination MAC address *I2* because the destination resides the same network.
 #.
 Security group rules (2) on the tunnel bridge ``qbr`` handle
    state tracking for the packet.
 #.
 The tunnel bridge ``qbr`` forwards the packet to the logical tunnel
    interface ``vxlan-sid`` (3) where *sid* contains the project network segmentation ID.
 #.
-The physical tunnel interface forwards the packet to the network
+The physical tunnel interface forwards the packet to compute node 2.
-   node.

 The following steps involve compute node 2: